Access | Bandwidth | Low demand on internet connections. |

 Tips

-- Even if you make your whole site public, you can fine-tune the privacy of specific content to make it accessible only to certain groups of people.
-This fine-tuning can be done by adding password protection to individual posts or pages and sharing the password with those who you want to have access.
+- Even if you make your whole website public, you can fine-tune the privacy of specific content to make it visible only to certain groups of people.
+This fine-tuning can be done by adding password protection to individual pages or posts, and then sharing the password only with those who should have access.

 - You can change the look and feel of your site by changing the theme.
-From the Dashboard of your site, hover over the "Appearance" item in the sidebar, and select "Theme".
+From the Dashboard of your UBC Blogs website, hover over "Appearance" in the sidebar and select "Themes".
 Hover over any theme and click "Activate" to use it.

 Add pages and posts to your UBC Blogs website